AndrewReaganM/magic/java_vm/README.md

 $ sudo chown -R tomcat webapps/ work/ temp/ logs/
 ```
 ## Create a System Service File (tomcat.service)
-To run Tomcat as a service so that it will run on boot, we need to create a systemd service file.
+To add Tomcat as a service so that it will start on boot, we need to create a systemd service file.
 To do this, first find the location of your Java installation, or `JAVA_HOME`.
-Specifically, you want the one that was installed in the first step, which starts with `/usr/lib/jvm/java...`.
+Specifically, you want the one that was installed in the first step whose path starts with `/usr/lib/jvm/...`.
 ```bash
 $ sudo update-java-alternatives -l
 ```